Life & Family

 WHAT WE OFFER

 The Office of Life & Family Ministry is the union of Respect Life Ministry and Family Life Ministry.

-All these ministries are one - thus, the Office of Life & Family Ministry is comprised of a number of efforts that protect and defend innocent human life at every stage, offer post-abortion outreach and healing programs, have a variety of educational programs for all ages, provide programs for crisis pregnancies, offer support groups for separated & divorced, those who are widowed, and other counseling and support opportunities.
+All these ministries are one – the Office of Life & Family Ministry is comprised of a number of efforts that protect and defend innocent human life at every stage, including pregnancy support, offerings of post-abortion outreach and healing programs, a variety of educational programs for all ages, programs for crisis pregnancies, support groups for separated & divorced, those who are widowed, and other counseling and support opportunities.
+All inquiries are confidential.

 Upcoming Programs Offered

 - Fri., Jan.
 9th through Sun., Feb.
 1st – Visit with Missionary Image of Our Lady of Guadalupe – Complete listing of dates, locations and times, here.

 - Sat., Jan.
 17th – Annual Mass for Life, “An Invitation to Pray for All Human Life,” St. Paul Church, Cranston, with Bishop Tobin.
 More here.